Flora-King/Mildew_Detection_pjkt/README.md

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+4. Select the main branch to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+5. The deployment process happens smoothly if all deployment files are fully functional.
+6. Click on Open App button on the top of the page to access App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+   1. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries